-IN WITNESS WHEREOF, the Hampton Roads Sanitation District (HRSD) Commission has caused this Reimbursement Agreement with the Town of Wachapreague to be signed on its behalf by its General Manager in accordance with authorization granted at its regular meeting held on April 25, 2023.
+IN WITNESS WHEREOF, the Hampton Roads Sanitation District (HRSD) Commission has caused this Agreement to be signed on its behalf by its General Manager in accordance with authorization granted at its regular meeting held on April 25, 2023.

-Bernas, PE, General Manager
+By Jay A. Bernas, PE, General Manager